-As for the beef, I used tenderloin, but you could use rib eye or sirloin.
-Every so often, I’ll buy a whole beef tenderloin on sale and have the butcher trim it and grind the trimmings for burgers.
-The price per pound will be much better than buying individual steaks.
-We’ll enjoy a couple of steaks on the grill and freeze the rest.
+- I used tenderloin here, but you could use ribeye or sirloin.
+Every so often, I buy a whole beef tenderloin when it’s on sale and have the butcher trim it and grind the trimmings for burgers.
+The price per pound will be much better than buying individual steaks and beef freezes very well.

 Want more great grilling recipes?
 Be sure to check out my:

 - Mojo Pork Skewers and Pepper Jelly Glazed Sweet Potatoes

 - Chicken Bruschetta with Zucchini Noodles

 - Southwestern Spiced Grilled Pork Chops with Plum Jalapeno Salsa